Go to main contentGo to footer

 The nineteenth-century passion for Italian Renaissance art also manifests itself in ceramics with the revival of the famous sixteenth-century maiolica.

-The leadership of the Manifattura Ginori in this field is due to its chemist Giusto Giusti, who was awarded at the 1855 Paris Universal Exposition for being the first to rediscover the recipe for the legendary metallic lustre.
+The leadership of the Manifattura Ginori in this field is due to its chemist Giusto Giusti, who was awarded a prize at the 1855 Paris Universal Exposition for being the first to rediscover the recipe for the legendary metallic lustre.

 Show other